(This section for my clients contains copies of newsletters, highlights of tax law changes, and other items)

 At the outset, absolutely anyone facing a tax controversy can attempt to resolve their issues without professional help or guidance.
 In my 34+ years of IRS experience, I can say without hesitation that the vast majority of taxpayers - whether individuals, partnerships, corporations or other entity types - ended up with a better resolution when they were represented by professionals.

-The tax controversy resolution process is complicated.
-Without spending a significant amount of time studying the law, strategies and procedures needed to negotiate a favorable tax controversy resolution, likely the less favorable "deal" a taxpayer makes for themselves - if one is actually made - is far more costly in the long run than the actual cost of representation.
+The tax controversy resolution process can be complicated.
+Without spending a significant amount of time studying the Internal Revenue Code, Regulations, case law, Rulings, Procedures and tax strategies needed to negotiate a favorable tax controversy resolution, likely the less favorable "deal" a taxpayer makes for themselves - if one is actually made - is far more costly in the long run than the actual cost of representation.

 Today, our economy is in serious trouble, and you may have been adversely impacted in a way that you believe makes representation costs unaffordable.
-While I do not recommend any taxpayer take on the IRS or State tax agency on their own, I am very sensitive to that scenario and may be able to suggest ways for you to get help while keeping your out-of-pocket costs down.
-I have a number of clients who were successful in getting their IRS and other state controversy resolved by having me hold their hand through the process.
-If you feel capable of working over the telephone or face-to-face with an IRS Revenue Officer or other employee, then retaining me to hold your hand (with me providing you with an explanation of your options, strategic guidance, review of documents, and suggestions) could make the difference between the success or failure of your efforts!
+While I generally do not recommend any taxpayer take on the IRS or State tax agency on their own, I am very sensitive to clients with financial challenges and may be able to suggest ways for them to get the help and guidance needed while keeping out-of-pocket costs down.
+I have had a number of clients who were successful in getting their IRS and other state controversies resolved by having me hold their hand through the process.
+If you feel capable of working over the telephone or face-to-face with an IRS Revenue Officer, IRS Revenue Agent, IRS Tax Compliance Officer (TCO), IRS Appeals Officer or Settlement Officer, or any other employee involved in your audit or collection contriversy, then retaining me to hold your hand (with me providing you with an explanation of your options, strategic guidance, review of documents, and suggestions) could make the difference between the success or failure of your efforts!

-As a rule, I would discourage taxpayers from using their current accountant or tax preparer to represent them in an IRS or state tax audit or tax liability negotiations - unless they possess special skills and extensive experience in controversy resolution.
+As a rule, I do not recommend taxpayers use the services of their current accountant or tax preparer to represent them in an IRS or state tax audit or tax liability negotiations - unless they possess special skills and extensive experience in controversy resolution.
 Most accountants and preparers are very competent at return preparation, producing financial statements, and general accounting matters.
-However, sitting across the table from an IRS Revenue Agent or IRS Revenue Officer demands specialized knowledge of IRS tax agency audit and collection procedures, policies and practices - generally limited to those whose practice focuses on tax controversy resolution.
+However, sitting across the table from an IRS Revenue Agent or IRS Revenue Officer demands specialized knowledge of IRS tax agency audit and collection procedures, policies and practices - generally limited to those whose practice focuses on providing the service of tax controversy resolution.

 Another factor to consider in deciding whether or not to retain your current accountant or preparer to represent you is a possible conflict of interest.
 The IRS and most state tax agencies can impose penalties against a preparer who negligently prepares a tax return.
 Rather than incur penalties for their error, the preparer may try to shift the agency's focus from them to the client as the underlying cause of the problem or issue - thereby imposing a penalty on the taxpayer/client rather than on themselves.